Bukhara, what to see in the jewel of the Silk Road

 🏛 Kukeldash Madrasa and Nadir Divan-Begi Madrasa

-Opposite it, the Nadir Divan-Begi Madrasa is the complete opposite: its façade shines with blue and gold mosaics depicting peacocks, an atypical motif in Islamic iconography.
-It was originally built as a caravanserai, but quickly converted into a madrasa.
-Its decoration reflects the Persian influence and the cultural openness of the period.
-Today, both function as cultural centers, with craft shops and nightly shows that revive Sufi and folklore traditions.
+Opposite it, the Nadir Divan-Begi Madrasa is quite the opposite.
+Its facade gleams with blue and gold mosaics depicting peacocks, an atypical motif for Islamic iconography.
+It was originally built as a caravanserai but was quickly converted into a madrasa.

 🧱 Kalyan Minaret and Kalyan Mosque